-This article is for people whose Medicaid is administered by the NYC Medicaid program, run by the Human Resources Administration (HRA).
-If your Medicaid is handled by the New York State of Health � your renewal is not covered in this article.
-The process is different outside NYC, though the general principles are the same.
+This article is for people whose Medicaid is administered by the NYC Human Resources Administration (HRA).
+If your Medicaid is handled by the New York State of Health, your renewal is not covered in this article.
+For those living in different counties outside NYC, whose Medicaid is administered by the Local Department of Social Services, the forms and procedures may be slightly different than NYC but the general principles are the same.

 Medicaid is authorized for one year at a time.
-Approximately 3 � 4 months before the end of your �authorization period,� you should receive a "renewal" packet by mail, which includes instructions on how to complete and return the packet to HRA.
-This process is also called �recertification.� Here are tips for handling renewals, including how to obtain a copy of the renewal form if you don�t receive one in the mail.
+Approximately 3 - 4 months before the end of your authorization period, you should receive a "renewal" or "recertification" packet by mail, which includes instructions on how to complete and return the packet to HRA.
+Here are tips for handling renewals, including how to obtain a copy of the renewal form if you don't receive one in the mail.

-New March 2025 -Renewals due to be returned starting in April 2025 for New York City recipients MUST be returned - or HRA will send notice that it will discontinue Medicaid at the end of the month.
-When Medicaid is discontinued, so are all services -- including MLTC and home care.
 Read NYLAG's PowerPoint with tips on how to respond to the renewal to prevent cut-off of Medicaid.
-Even though renewals have been sent out for the last year, after the end of the Public Health Emergency, HRA was not allowed to discontinue Medicaid for failure to return the renewal -- UNTIL NOW.
+Even though renewals have been sent out in NYC since 2020, discontinuances were "paused" during the Public Health Emergency, and then for the "unwinding" period.
+HRA was not allowed to discontinue Medicaid for failure to return the renewal -- UNTIL NOW - May 2025.

 Keep track of your Medicaid authorization period so you know when to expect your Medicaid renewal